-The LS factor is an index for measuring the impact of topography on soil erosion, and with the increase in slope length and gradient, the amount of erosion will increase.
+The LS factor is an index for measuring the impact of topography on soil erosion.
 As the Kuye River watershed was located on the Loess Plateau, which has complicated terrain, the terrain factor calculation tool 2.0 developed by Fu et al. (2015) for the Loess Plateau was imposed to calculate the LS factor (Fig. 2 c).
 The DEM was adopted as the main data source for this calculation tool.